HalaHamdi/PipelinedRiskProcessor/README.md

 ### Processor Configurations

 - config_system.vhd file holds some of the processors specifications.
 To change any specification, change it in this file.

+## ToDo

+- [ ] Adding a path file to create simulation form output.mem file

+- [ ] Adding unit tests for the assembler

+- [ ] Adding a patch file to run all tests of the processor with a test report output